emcd/vibe-py-linter/README.rst

     pip install emcd-vibe-linter

-.. todo:: Provide usage examples and additional content.
+See the documentation for detailed usage examples and configuration options.

 Contribution 🤝